-William & Mary urges its administrators, faculty members, and staff to be sensitive to the religious holidays of organized religions.
+William & Mary urges its administrators, faculty members, and staff to be aware and responsive to the religious holidays of organized religions.
+Faculty members and administrators in charge of scheduling campus-wide events should avoid conflicts with religious holidays as much as possible.
 All persons should be able to participate in the essential practices of their faith without conflict with academic requirements, as long as such practices are in accordance with state and federal regulations and consistent with safety regulations of the university.
 The university offers the following guidelines: